Please enable JS

 A trained technician should isolate the high-voltage system, remove the pack using the right lifting and handling steps, and keep the unit stable during movement.
 After removal, the key goal is to prevent short circuits, damage, or heat build-up.

-From there, hybrid battery disposal is less about “throwing away” and more about placing the pack into a safe chain of custody.
+From there, hybrid battery disposal is less about throwing away and more about placing the pack into a safe chain of custody.
 That usually means protected terminals, suitable containment, clear labels, and a record of what left the site and when.
+If you run a garage, it helps to borrow thinking from other battery streams: keep batteries secure, document handover, and use responsible processors.
+Blancomet covers that wider duty-of-care mindset in The Importance of Responsible Lead Acid Battery Recycling.

 Can you store a used hybrid battery pack on-site?